Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-2/03-quantification.md

 ```

-In practice, you would have generated the `.htseq.counts` files using all genes across the entire genome, and using all of the samples in the dataset, instead of the four samples we used in these examples.
-So that we have the complete set of counts available for day 2, we have made a complete raw counts matrix for you to use.
-You can find this in `/dartfs-hpc/scratch/rnaseq1/data/htseq-counts/`.
-It is also in the GitHub repository that you downloaded in the `Day-2` folder, as we will be loading it into `R` tomorrow for the differential expression analysis.
+In practice, we would have generated the `.htseq.counts` files using all genes across the entire genome, and using all of the samples in the dataset, instead of the four samples and 20th chromosome we used in these examples.
+So that we have the complete set of counts available for days 4 and 5, we have made a complete raw counts matrix for you to use.
+You can find this in `/dartfs-hpc/scratch/rnaseq1/data/htseq-count/`.
+It is also in the GitHub repository, as we will be loading it into `R` for the differential expression analysis portion of the workshop.

 Have a quick look at it:
 ```bash